JackSwitzerSchool/APSC174/public/internships/intern-v1.md

 Practice how to answer general questions like " tell me about yourself" (hint: make it relevant to the job) Learn about behavioral interview questions and review possible answers from your experience (example: how did you handle a difficult person; use the SAR method - Situation, Action, Resume)
 Find out about technical interviews and determine how to prepare for them

+#### Resume Sample - COMING SOON
+Find a nice template online or use overleaf for simple LaTeX formatting that still looks great

 ## Step 5 – Building Connections